Metal mining constraints on the electric mobility horizon

 When EV uptake accelerates and battery demand hits the S-curve of technological adoption, additions in battery manufacturing capacity will need to keep up with demand to prevent shortages.

 In the short run, manufacturing capacity does not seem to be a bottleneck.
 Based on recent announcements, battery manufacturing capacity is expected to grow from ~110 GWh in 2017 to ~360 GWh by 2020 (from ~3 to ~10 Gigafactory equivalents), comfortably above the projected demand of 250 GWh.
-However, it remains uncertain whether manufacturing capacity can keep up with the steep growth in battery demand of 33% up to 2025.
-Looking even further ahead, whether market players have sufficient resources to roughly triple capacity, from 1000 GWh to almost 2900 GWh, in the 2025 to 2030 timeframe needs to be monitored closely.
+However, it remains uncertain whether manufacturing capacity can keep up with the steep growth in battery demand of 32% up to 2025.
+Looking even further ahead, whether market players have sufficient resources to increase capacity by a factor ~2.5, from 940 GWh to almost 2300 GWh, in the 2025 to 2030 timeframe needs to be monitored closely.
 What is more important, however, is the availability of raw materials in the short to medium term.

 EV adoption likely to be challenged by cobalt and class 1 nickel availability